 No sailing trip around Sardinia is complete without a stop in Golfo di Orisei.

-Boat trips in Sardinia are amazing, not only because there are at least 300 days of sunshine a year and top-notch mooring facilities, but because the conditions for sailing are ideal.
+Sailing holidays in Sardinia are amazing, not only because there are at least 300 days of sunshine a year and top-notch mooring facilities, but because the conditions for sailing are ideal.
 It is suggested to plan your sailing holiday during April and May or September through October to enjoy optimal wind conditions and less crowds.
 There are three prevailing winds in Sardinia: the ‘Mistral’, which blows from the north to the west coast; the cool and breezy west wind, which blows throughout the season; and the warm, dry ‘Scirocco’, which prevails in the eastern part of the island.
-Expect southerly winds in the late afternoon when you rent a boat in Sardinia.
+Expect southerly winds in the late afternoon when you sail in Sardinia.

 The sea stays reasonably warm all year long.
 From June to September, water temperatures hover in the range of 21-23°C, and in August, they can go as high as 24°C. Be careful on the west coast, which is notorious for strong underwater currents.
 Between June and August, wind velocity does not usually exceed 25 knots and averages around 8-20 knots.
 Tide ranges between 20cm and 40cm.
 Both moorings and anchorings are possible on the island.
 During the peak season, it is advisable to reserve berths in advance.
 Be careful of dead seaweed and rocks while navigating Golfo Brandichi.

-For a truly relaxing sailing holiday in Sardinia, consider booking a skipper that is familiar with this region through Zizoo along with your yacht hire.
+For a truly relaxing sailing holiday in Sardinia, consider booking a skipper that is familiar with this region through Zizoo along with your yacht.

 Cruising the enchanting waters of the Mediterranean and Adriatic on a chartered yacht in Italy is an experience like no other.
 Exquisite cuisine, stunning coastal landscapes, beautiful beaches and a wealth of cultural and natural wonders- it’s hard not to fall in love with the “Bel Paese”.
 The calm waters surrounding the penninsula and excellent wind conditions around the islands also make Italy an ideal destination for both experienced and novice sailors.